 Ah, we did NOT buy the JR Pass because it wasn’t worth it for us.
-We did some calculations and what we would pay single ride by single ride wouldn’t get near the JR Pass price.
+We did our maths and what we would pay single ride by single ride wouldn’t get near the JR Pass price.
 In the end, we did ride more than we counted on, and the whole month of trips ended up costing the same as a 2 week JR pass for the family.
 I think JR passes are only worth if you plan on visiting a LOT of places and using a lot of bullet trains in a short period of time.

 We used Hyperdia to find out what train to take, which station we needed to go to, the prices and the times.
 It’s very handy, in English and free.

 We arrived in Narita and used the Airport Limousine to get to Shinjuku.
 We did need to wait in line for 20 minutes or so (and it was hot) standing up.
 The bus itself was a comfortable bus, and we arrived in Shinjuku in 90 minutes, with traffic.
 The bus stopped at Hilton Hotel, where we caught a taxi (2 taxis, because we’re in 6 people) and paid JP¥ 900 each taxi for a 5-minute ride to the place we were staying.
 My kids LOVED the fact that the taxi doors are open and closed automatically (by the driver).

 After that, we used mostly trains, be that regular trains, subways or bullet trains.